-- Have continuous access to me as your mentor over the weekends and weekdays where inevitable times of crisis might arise from this process of identifying your sexuality.
+- Have continuous access to me as your coach whenever challenges might arise from this process of identifying your sexuality.

-- Be coached by one of the few coaches out there who not only specializes in helping you define your sexuality but is also aware this is not a 1-stage process but a 3-stage process (this came from years of experience and success in carrying numerous clients through all three stages)
+- Be coached by a guy who specializes in helping you define your sexuality on your terms, but is also aware this is not a 1-stage process but a 3-stage process (this came from years of experience and success in carrying numerous clients through all three stages)